 Touchstone's Data Quality diagnostic tools enable users to determine the strengths and weaknesses of the exposure data that has been imported for portfolio-level catastrophe loss analysis.
 If any data elements are missing or weak, the Data Quality tools are available to assist in supplementing the exposure data.
-To learn more about improving the quality of exposure data using Touchstone's Data Quality diagnostic tools, refer to the Touchstone online help on AIR's Client Portal.
+To learn more about improving the quality of exposure data using Touchstone's Data Quality diagnostic tools, refer to the Touchstone Online Help on the Client Portal.